 1. Gion Nawate: Picturesque cherry blossom backdrop and premium Omi beef!

 This is where you’ll find Wagyu Yakiniku Toku.
-This is a barbecue restaurant serving Grade A4/A5 Omi beef, as well as authentic Korean cuisine prepared in a Japanese style.
+This is a barbecue restaurant serving Grade A4/A5 Omi beef and authentic Korean cuisine prepared in a Japanese style.

 The restaurant is situated on the 2nd floor of the building, so you’re at just the right height to get the perfect cherry blossom backdrop.
 The windows are 4m wide and 3m high.
 You can’t fail to be thrilled by the amazing views of the gorgeous cherry blossoms spread out in front of you!